 For a full overview of cookie restrictions and other data protection laws in the US, you can refer to the usa.gov privacy, security, and accessibility policies page.

 Cookies are becoming more and more integral to everyday internet use.
 Without them, website operators wouldn’t be able to offer users the stylized and personalized content that we’ve all grown accustomed to.
 This has even been recognized by the EU privacy directive, which has conceded that some cookies are now essential for user experience, for example login information and online shopping carts.
 But other cookies that are useful for retargeting and other forms of display advertising may frustrate and annoy the user, and so The Cookie Law is designed to increase user awareness of cookies and give them the option to opt out and not have their website browsing tracked.

-Website operators should keep a close eye on further developments concerning how the EU Cookie Directive will develop- because the legal situation will definitely change with the new e-privacy regulation, even if it is not yet quite clear how.
+Website operators should keep a close eye on further developments concerning how the EU Cookie Directive will develop- because the legal situation will change with the new ePrivacy regulation, even if it is not yet quite clear how.
 The GDPR in the EU contains further guidelines for the security of personal user data.
-As long as the e-privacy regulation is not yet legally binding, cookies will be considered to be related to personal data defined in Chapter 1 of the GDPR - as they collect data which make a user identifiable (identification numbers, user profile etc.).
+If the ePrivacy regulation is not yet legally binding, cookies will be considered to be related to personal data defined in Chapter 1 of the GDPR - as they collect data which make a user identifiable (identification numbers, user profile etc.).

 In the following video, you can see how to delete cookies form the Chrome browser: